 Notes Total faculty is a non-duplicating headcount of full professors.
 Faculty are assigned to a discipline based on their divisional committee affiliation.
 Includes both paid and zero-dollar academic program directors and associate or assistant academic program directors.
 Minority faculty are those who identify themselves as Black, Asian, Pacific Islander, Native American, Hispanic, or two or more races.
 Excludes academic program directors who do not also hold faculty appointments.

-Source IADS appointment system frozen slice, October.
 Prepared by Margaret Harrigan, Office of Academic Planning & Analysis, 9 March 2011.